DFE-Digital/npq-registration/docs/data_model.md

      - The `User` applying.
      - The specific `Course` and `Cohort` applied for.
      - A specific `Schedule` when the `Application` is accepted by a `LeadProvider` (related to timing and cohorts).
-     - Optional entities like `School`, `PrivateChildcareProvider`, and `IttProvider`, representing different organizational affiliations or employment details.
+     - Optional entities like `School`, `PrivateChildcareProvider`, and `IttProvider`, representing different organisational affiliations or employment details.
    - **Attributes**: The `Application` includes data on eligibility, funding, role, approval, and training status.
 This information is essential for tracking the participant's suitability and funding options.

    This application data flows to downstream entities that track the participant's progress and outcomes.